Faqih001/nakuru-agri-senti-webapp/README.md

 ## Meet Our Team

-The AgriSenti project is developed and maintained by a dedicated team with expertise in agricultural technology and software development:
+The AgriSenti project is developed and maintained by a dedicated team with expertise in educational technology, AI systems, and user experience design:

-- **Fakii Mohammed** - CEO & Founder
+- **Fakii Mohammed** - CEO
-  Agricultural technology visionary with a passion for empowering farmers
+  Visionary leader with extensive experience in educational technology and family-centered solutions

-- **Muna Adan** - CTO
+- **Andrew Ogembo** - CTO
-  Tech innovator specializing in AI and agricultural applications
+  Technical architect specializing in AI systems and scalable educational platforms

-- **Charmaine Ramaphala** - Head of Operations
+- **Chiboniso Nyoni** - User Experience Lead
-  Operations expert ensuring seamless service delivery to farmers
+  UX expert focused on creating intuitive, family-friendly interfaces that make learning accessible

-Our diverse team brings together experience in agricultural science, software development, UI/UX design, and community engagement to create a solution that truly meets the needs of Nakuru's farming community.
+Our diverse team brings together experience in educational technology, AI systems, user experience design, and family-centered solutions to create a platform that empowers farmers through accessible and intuitive technology.